damianstone/toogether-backend/README.md

 1. One profile to one profile
 2. One profile to a group
 3. A group to one profile
-4. A group to a group
+4. A group to another group

-Each **scenario** is handled by a different function that performs the necessary operations to determine the match.
+Each scenario is handled by a different function that performs the necessary operations to determine the match.

 ## Function Structure